Inpatient Rehab New York

 Transitioning Out of Inpatient Care

-When you’ve completed your stay, you’ll have two options.
+When you’ve completed your stay, you’ll usually have two options.
 You can move home and continue visiting the facility for outpatient treatment.
 The second possibility is moving into a sober house.

 A sober house, also known as a halfway house, is a special living situation designed for people who’ve recently completed rehab.
 You’ll stay with sober roommates and continue to follow rules that help keep everyone safe.
 This option is great for people who need an extra step between inpatient rehab and independent living.